Skip to Main Content

 Afternoon:

-Upon our arrival to Solin, we will check-in to our new hotel.
-Our GL will take you for a short orientation walk.
-Enjoy some free time to relax and settle into your rooms before dinner.
+Upon our arrival to Solin, we will check in at our new hotel.
+Our Group Leader will take us for a short orientation walk.
+Then, enjoy some down time to relax and settle into your rooms before dinner.

 Dinner: